 Unlimited is a company of UK artists and producers making and telling inspirational stories for live performance in public spaces – theatres, festivals, galleries, museums, the streets of your city, on the internet and for broadcast.
-We are storytellers and we want to change the world (even a little bit) for the better.

 “The Unlimited Space Agency is great.
 Their approach to inspiring children about science is rigorous, fun and it works!
 I’m proud to serve with them on their mission to inspire the next generation of scientists and space explorers.”
 Tim Peake, astronaut